 - Trek World Racing's Justin Leov rides Kataore Trail in the Whakarewarewa Forest, Rotorua, New Zealand.
 Photo: Derek Morrison

-- Before you leave to ride, we recommend downloading TrailMapps: Rotorua.
-This mountain bike trail map App can be downloaded from Apple iTunes, or by clicking here.
+- Before you leave to ride, we recommend downloading Trailforks or TrailMapps: Rotorua.
+These mountain bike trail map Apps can be downloaded from Apple iTunes, or by clicking here.

 - For those less technically savvy, Rotorua cycle shops and services have Mankies available.
 Mankies are eco-friendly trail maps printed onto micro-fibre fabric.
 This will help you to find your way around the trails – and you can wipe the sweat from your brow too!